 Coach Cliff Thomason

 In high school, Cliff Thomason was the starting point guard for Port Huron High School as a sophomore.
-During his career there, he earned 2 All Conference Honors, Voted Best Defensive Player, and earned the All-Time Assist Record, which he currently still holds after 30 years.
+During his career there, he earned 2 All Conference Honors, Voted Best Defensive Player, and earned the All-Time Assist Record, which he currently still holds after over 30 years.
 After high school in 1988, he received a full ride scholarship to Jordan College.
 There he earned All-Conference, and led in assists, field goal percentage, and free throw percentage.
 In 1990, he then earned another full ride scholarship to the University of Northern Colorado, and was their starting point guard.

 From 1993 to 1999, Cliff Thomason was the assistant coach, under head coach Dale Vos, for St. Clair County Community College.
 He has over 20 years of coaching for youth leagues, and AAU leagues.
 In 2008, Cliff Thomason helped coach the 8th grade Central Middle School Basketball team (8-3 record), and in 2009, Cliff Thomason led the 7th grade Central Middle School Basketball team to a 9-1 record.
 He is well known for his ability to develop players into skillful athletes.
 He believes that in order to become the best you can be, you must be committed and willing to give 100% all the time.